Goose Continues to Honk and Shake Head

 Egg Binding (Egg-Bound)

 A goose who is egg-bound has an egg stuck in her oviduct.
 Typical signs of egg binding include obvious straining, squatting, standing up oddly tall, open-mouthed breathing (from the pain and stress of pushing), and a lack of appetite, though sometimes the only sign something is wrong is that they are isolating themselves or not quite acting like themself.
-Egg-binding can lead to cloacal prolapse , a potentially fatal condition.
+Egg-binding can lead to cloacal prolapse the falling down or slipping of a body part from its usual position or relations , a potentially fatal condition.
 Do not cut the bird to get the egg out, or break the egg.
 In some instances, holding the goose in a warm bath can help her to pass the egg.
 However, this doesn't always work, so watch the goose closely, and if she does not pass the egg while in the bath, or if her symptoms worsen at all, take her to the veterinarian as soon as possible- if left untreated, egg-binding can be fatal.
 If you suspect a goose is egg-bound but she is not showing any of the more serious symptoms described above, you can place her in an area with a safe heat source such as a heating pad or snuggle safe heat disc- always have a towel or other fabric between the bird and the heat source, make sure the space is set up so that the goose can move away from the heat source if needed, and also make sure that they are well enough to move themselves away from the heat if desired.
 Talk to your veterinarian about providing an oral vitamin and probiotic supplement made specifically for birds and adding additional oral calcium to their diet during this time.
 If, over the course of the next 24 hours, the goose has not passed an egg or if she becomes progressively painful, she should be examined by a veterinarian.

 Source: